Resolving workplace issues during coronavirus

 Back to top

-The Fair Work Commission (the Commission) has the power to hear disputes and make orders about the new JobKeeper provisions under the Fair Work Act.
-This includes directions or requests about:
+On or after 29 March 2021, the Fair Work Commission still has limited power to deal with JobKeeper disputes and make orders about the JobKeeper provisions under the Fair Work Act.

 Back to top